nathan-contino/nathan-contino.github.io/_posts/2021-11-08-foco-yeah-howling-cows.markdown

 the obligatory fisherman companion: lazy, medium-large dogs.

-We reached the north end of the park, and I was slightly disappointed to discover that our destination, Pleasant Valley Farms, maintained a rather tall and intimidating fence between their land in the park.
+We reached the north end of the park, and I was slightly disappointed to discover that our destination, Pleasant Valley Farms, maintained a rather tall and intimidating fence between their land and the park.
 We would have to take the longer, car-trafficked way around.
 Oh well.
 We opted to finish our loop around the park, exploring the other half of the park across the lake from where we'd already ridden.
 But it wasn't long before we reached... another impassible fence.
 And somehow we were on the "no trespassing" side of it.
 Curious, when you haven't hopped any fences to get there.